RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

 ## Start Debugging

+**Note**: You should not debug BASIC subroutines direcly, because this not allowed in UniVerse and UniData.

 ### Connecting to a U2 server account folder

 Before using the debugging feature, you must connect to a U2 server account folder firstly.
 Please see the [Connection section](./Connection.md) to learn how to connect to a U2 server account.